 The School of Nursing provides for articulation of associate degree and diploma graduates into the RN/BSN Completion track following the Statewide Articulation Model.
 Students are awarded 34 hours of major credit toward the BSN and credit for general education courses that are applicable to the degree.
 The RN/BSN Completion program of study is offered asynchronously online.
-Most of the courses are also available for the RN student through classroom instruction if preferred.

 Description of the Curriculum